Animal (2023 Indian film)

-Animal is a 2023 Indian Hindi-language action drama film co-written, directed and edited by Sandeep Reddy Vanga and jointly produced by T-Series Films, Bhadrakali Pictures and Cine1 Studios.
-The film stars Ranbir Kapoor in dual roles, alongside Anil Kapoor, Bobby Deol, Rashmika Mandanna and Triptii Dimri.
-It explores the strained relationship between a man named Ranvijay Singh and his father, Balbir Singh, an industrialist.
-After spending years abroad, Ranvijay returns home with plans for revenge against those who attempted to assassinate his father.
+Animal is a 2023 Indian Hindi-language action drama film co-written, directed and edited by Sandeep Reddy Vanga, dipanshu, kunal and jointly produced by T-Series Films, Bhadrakali Pictures and Cine1 Studios.
+The film stars Ranbir Kapoor, Anil Kapoor, Bobby Deol, Rashmika Mandanna and Triptii Dimri.
+The film follows Ranvijay Singh and his troubled relationship with his industrialist father, Balbir Singh.
+After spending years abroad, Ranvijay learns about an unsuccessful assassination attempt on Balbir and returns home, embarking on a ruthless quest for vengeance.

 The film was officially announced in January 2021.
 Principal photography began in April 2022 and wrapped by April 2023, with cinematography by Amit Roy.
 The film's soundtrack album was composed by Pritam, JAM8, Vishal Mishra, Jaani, Manan Bhardwaj, Shreyas Puranik, Ashim Kemson and Harshavardhan Rameshwar.
-With a runtime of 201 minutes, Animal is one of the longest Indian films ever made.
+With a runtime of 203 minutes, Animal is one of the longest Indian films ever made.
 It was initially set for an August 2023 release but was postponed due to post-production work.